Tensor form factors of decuplet hyperons in QCD: Abstract

 \section{Abstract}

 Tensor form factors encode essential information about the internal spin structure and tensor dynamics of baryons.
 In this work, we investigate the tensor form factors of the baryon hyperons $\Omega^-$, $\Sigma^{*+}$, and $\Xi^{*-}$ within the framework of QCD sum rules.
-For the $\Sigma^{*+}$ and $\Xi^{*-}$ baryons, both isosinglet and isovector tensor currents are considered, allowing us to disentangle flavor-dependent tensor contributions.
 The complete set of tensor form factors is numerically evaluated in the momentum transfer region $0<Q^2<10~\text{GeV}^2$.
 In addition, the quark tensor charges of the considered hyperons are extracted in the forward limit.
 The results provide new non-perturbative insight into the tensor structure and spin content of spin-$3/2$ baryons and offer valuable theoretical input for future phenomenological analyses and experimental studies.